cuvx/APB-Reloaded/README.md

 # 🧠 More in Depth
 For more in depth information about **anything** that is included in this config, I recommend you visiting [**this**](https://github.com/lvzxr/apb-reloaded/blob/main/README.md) page.

-# 🎨 Color Codes (Coming soon)
+# 🎨 Color Codes
-4 PDF Files with all(?) colors available to you in APB:Reloaded.
+5 PDF Files with all(?) colors available to you in APB:Reloaded.
 Split up between
 * `Blue/Purple`
 * `Red/Pink`